snozbot/fungus/Docs/fungus_lua/lua_controlling_fungus.md

 # Flowchart functions

-We've added special functions for say() and menu() because these are so common in Fungus games.
-To execute any other commands in Fungus from Lua, you must do it in conjunction with a Flowchart & Block, like this:
+We've added special functions for say() and menu() because these are so common in %Fungus games.
+To execute any other commands in %Fungus from Lua, you must do it in conjunction with a Flowchart & Block, like this:

 1. Add a Flowchart and a Block (e.g. "MyBlock") in the scene.
-2. Add the Fungus commands you want to execute from Lua in the Block. (e.g Play Sound)
+2. Add the %Fungus commands you want to execute from Lua in the Block. (e.g Play Sound)
-3. Add a Lua object to the scene (Tools > Fungus > Create > Lua)
+3. Add a Lua object to the scene (Tools > %Fungus > Create > Lua)
 4. In the LuaBindings component, add a binding to the Flowchart gameobject, and select the Flowchart component.
 5. In the LuaScript component, use the runblock() function to execute the Block, passing the bound flowchart and name of the block as parameters.